-(i) The Bank aims to set remuneration levels which sufficient to attract and retain the Directors needed to run the Bank successfully, taking into consideration all relevant factors including the function, workload and responsibilities involved, but without paying more than is necessary to achieve this goal.
-The level of remuneration for the GMD and other Key Senior Management is determined by the NRC after giving due consideration to the compensation levels for comparable positions among other similar company/bank in Malaysia.

-- (ii) The average annual increase of 3% per annum be adopted by MIDF Investment Bank.
-The average increase is subject to the approval of the shareholder. - (iii) The remuneration of the non-executive directors of MIDF Investment Bank will be reviewed every three (3) years and the Company Secretary will update the result of the remuneration for review of the NRC/Board and subsequently to the respective shareholders.
-The Directors' fees are approved by the shareholders at the Company's General Meeting. - (iv) The non-executive directors receive an allowance for the purpose of attending Board or Committee meetings. - (v) The Executive Directors are not entitled to the Director's fees, nor are they entitled to receive any meeting allowance for Board or Board Committee.
+- (i) The Company aims to set remuneration levels which sufficient to attract and retain the Directors need to run the Company successfully, taking into consideration all relevant factors including the function, workload and responsibilities involved, but without paying more than is necessary to achieve this goal.
+The level remuneration for the CEO and other Key Senior Management is determined by the NRC/Board after giving due consideration to the compensation levels for comparable positions among other similar company in Malaysia. - (ii) The average annual increase of 3% per annum be adopted by MIDF Asset Management.
+The average increase is subject to the approval of the shareholder. - (iii) The remuneration of the non-executive directors of MIDF Asset Management will be reviewed every three (3) years and the Company Secretary will update the result of the remuneration for review of the NRC/Board and subsequently to the shareholder.
+The Directors' fees are approved by the shareholder at the Company's Annual General Meeting. - (iv) The non-executive directors receive an allowance for the purpose of attending Board or Board Committee meetings. - (v) The Executive Directors are not entitled to the Director's fees, nor are they entitled to receive any meeting allowance for Board or Board Committees.